JW Marriott Hotel Hanoi

 Our Inspector's Highlights

-• Upon arrival, you’ll be greeted by elegant staff wearing ao dai (traditional Vietnamese tunics) and ushered through massive floor-to-ceiling glass doors to the haunting strains of the dan tranh (a classic Vietnamese string instrument).
+• Upon arrival, you’ll be greeted by elegant staff wearing ao dai (traditional Vietnamese tunics) and ushered through massive floor-to-ceiling glass doors.

-• JW Marriott Hotel Hanoi’s attention to detail can be appreciated everywhere, from the tasteful soft furnishings in earthy hues of gold, chocolate and cream to the freshly-baked-on-site chocolate chip cookies to the Queen Anne Chesterfield you sit on while having your shoes shined.
+• JW Marriott Hotel Hanoi’s attention to detail can be appreciated everywhere, from the tasteful soft furnishings in earthy hues of gold, chocolate and cream to the freshly-baked-on-site chocolate chip cookies.

 • The eighth floor is devoted to well-being.
 The serene spa and Vichy room are sumptuous, but the suspended pool with stunning views across Hanoi is a must-visit.
 Beyond the breathtaking vistas, the space also offers a vertical garden, colorful paper lanterns and rattan furnishings.

-• Seven stylish restaurants ensure that foodies are not disappointed.
+• Five stylish restaurants ensure that foodies are not disappointed.
 Choose from lakeside barbecue, Chinese, Japanese, French or the international cuisine of JW Café’s buffet — all while dining in exquisite settings.

 Things to Know

-• While the Hanoi hotel is around 40 minutes from Noi Bai International Airport, a private transfer to and from the property in a BMW can be arranged for those who want to arrive in style.
-A complimentary airport shuttle is also on offer.
+• While the Hanoi hotel is around 40 minutes from Noi Bai International Airport, a private transfer to and from the property in a Mercedes can be arranged for those who want to arrive in style.
+The hotel also offers a complimentary shuttle bus for guests to explore downtown.

 • JW Marriott Hanoi plays host to some popular local events, including a jazz festival in November, the much-celebrated Oktoberfest and a Charity Christmas Village in early December.